harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-faqs.md

 #### Does Harness support traffic-shifting for SpotInst deployments?
 No, the shift traffic feature is not currently available for SpotInst deployments

-#### How to switch fro rolling to Blue-Green deployment in harness.
+#### How to switch from rolling to Blue-Green deployments in Harness.
-To update the deployment from rolling to blue-green -
+To update the deployment from rolling to blue-green:
 1. Update the Kubernetes deployment manually and add a label `harness.io/color: blue`
 2. Update the Kubernetes service and add the same label in the service selector manually.
 3. Then in your pipeline, change the type from rolling to blue-green and run the pipeline.